TurboCAD: Moving to the US

 TurboCAD was first sold in the United States by Milan Systems of America in late 1986, marketed as a stand-alone title for $99 and a bundle with the IMSI (International Microcomputer Software, Inc) mouse for $149.
 Both companies shared distribution responsibilities for the bundle.

 In 1990, IMSI released its self-developed version of TurboCAD, version 2 for DOS.
 IMSI had licensed the source code from the original developers, Pink Software, and programmer Kurt Diesch fixed bugs and added output support, as well as increased functionality to compete with other CAD programs under $500 – Generic CADD, Drafix and Design CAD 2D.
 Later Diesch ported code from the original Turbo Pascal to the later object oriented version that would eventually morph into Borland Delphi.
 This resulted in a major improvement to the DOS user interface.

 In the United States, TurboCAD was initially marketed through high-tech, direct sales publications such as Computer Shopper and InfoWorld magazines.
-Computer Shopper proved to be the consistently profitable publication in which to advertise and monthly full-page ads were run in this publication for the first two and a half years from TurboCAD's introduction in the U.S. Computer Shopper ads not only established a strong and loyal end user base, but they also helped establish a loyal distribution network.
+Computer Shopper proved to be the consistently profitable publication in which to advertise and monthly full-page ads were run in this publication for the first two and a half years from TurboCAD's introduction in the U.S Computer Shopper ads not only established a loyal end user base, but they also helped establish a loyal distribution network.